lezer-parser/website/site/docs/guide/index.md

 Finally, if they return any other value, the iteration is immediately stopped and that value is returned from `iterate`.
-This can be used for seach-like iteration, where you want to find a given node or check whether some type of node is present.
+This can be used for search-like iteration, where you want to find a given node or check whether some type of node is present.

 ```